 Donner Ski Ranch — Norden, Lake Tahoe, Nevada

 Lake Tahoe is a well-known winter ski destination.
-Norden receiving on average 500 inches of snow per year has the snowiest ski resorts in the High Sierra.
+Norden receives on average 500 inches of snow per year and has the snowiest ski resorts in the High Sierra.
 But the winter fun does not stop here.
 The town is great for off-slope fun as well.
 You can book ski lodging at the lakefront and listen to Celtic Harp music.
-You can go to bars and wine-tastings, or take the whole afternoon to drive to a deer farm to see the Mule deer.
+You can go to bars and wine tastings, or take the whole afternoon to drive to a deer farm to see the Mule deer.